gsa-oes/office-of-evaluation-sciences/_projects/1729-1-patient-health-data-provider-encouragement.md

 ## How did the evaluation work?

-Inova, OES, and ONC randomly assigned physicians in ten primary care practices (34 doctors and 3,411 patients) in the Washington D. C. metro area to receive encouragement to place bulk orders for electronic blood glucose flow sheets.
+ONC, Inova, and OES randomly assigned physicians in ten primary care practices (34 doctors and 3,411 patients) in the Washington D. C. metro area to receive encouragement to place bulk orders for electronic blood glucose flow sheets.
 The remaining ten primary care practices (34 doctors and 3,641 patients) were assigned to the control condition of business as usual.
 The team used data from Inova electronic health records to compare (1) provider flow sheet orders, (2) patient flow sheet completion rates, and (3) changes to active medications made following the intervention.

 ## What was the impact?